Domitius/Widget_Projects/README.md

 # Widget_Projects

-#### A Repository of simple widgets created with Javascript, CSS, and HTML.
+#### A repository of simple widgets created with Javascript, CSS, and HTML.